 K. Spire West Specific Programs (continued)

-Whole House Efficiency Program
+Home Comfort Efficiency Program

-Purpose: - The Whole House Efficiency Program (indicated as “Program”) is designed to encourage residential customers to implement whole house improvements by promoting home energy assessments, comprehensive retrofit services and high efficiency furnaces and water heating equipment.
+Purpose: - The Home Comfort Efficiency Program (indicated as “Program”) is designed to encourage residential customers to implement whole house improvements by promoting home energy assessments, comprehensive retrofit services and high efficiency furnaces and water heating equipment.

-Administrator: - Kansas City Power & Light (KCP&L) will administer the program for Spire West pursuant to a written contract between KCP&L and Spire Missouri Inc. (indicated as “Company”).
+Administrator: - ICF (indicated as “Program Administrator”) will administer the program for Spire Missouri West (indicated as “Company”) and Evergy Missouri Metro and Evergy Missouri West.

-Availability: - The Program is available to single family property owners and individually-metered multifamily units in buildings with 4 or less units and also renters that receive written approval from the homeowner/landlord to participate, who are Spire West natural gas customers with natural gas space-heating equipment and/or water heating equipment from the effective date of the tariff to run concurrent with the KCP&L and Kansas City Power & Light Greater Missouri Operations (GMO) Whole House Efficiency Programs.
+Availability: - The Program is available to single family property owners and individually-metered multifamily units in buildings with 4 or less units and also renters that receive written approval from the homeowner/landlord to participate.
+Participants must be Company natural gas customers with natural gas space-heating equipment and/or water heating equipment from the effective date of the tariff to run concurrent with the Evergy Missouri West and Evergy Missouri Metro.
 Qualifying customers will be eligible to receive the following:

-Option 1 Home Energy Assessment: The customer receives an in-home energy assessment and direct installation of the following measures which include Low Flow Faucet Aerators, Low Flow Showerheads, & DHW Pipe Insulation at no cost to the customer.
-The assessment will identify potential efficiency improvements.
+Option 1 Insulation & Air Sealing: Customers that have completed a comprehensive energy audit by a Program authorized energy auditor are eligible to receive the installation of a free energy savings items and rebates.

-Option 2 Weatherization Measures: Customers who receive a comprehensive in home energy audit are eligible to receive incentives for the purchase and installation of Air Sealing, Ceiling & Wall Insulation incentives.
+Option 2 Energy Savings Kits or Kit Components: Energy Efficient direct install measures provided to residential customers by the Company to include discretionary energy assessments to targeted low income residents.

-Option 3 High Efficiency Furnaces and Water Heating Equipment: Spire West will also offer incentives for qualifying high efficiency natural gas furnaces and water heating equipment measures.
-These measures will not be jointly delivered with KCP&L or GMO.
+Option 3 High Efficiency Furnaces and Water Heating Equipment: Spire Missouri West will also offer incentives for qualifying high efficiency natural gas furnaces and water heating equipment measures.
+These measures will not be jointly delivered with Evergy (Missouri West & Missouri Metro).

-Program Provisions: - The Company will co-deliver the Program with KCP&L and GMO so that eligible customers utilizing both services may receive energy savings and bill reductions from both energy sources.
-The Company will enter into a contract with KCP&L to implement and maintain all services associated with the Program.
+Program Provisions: - The Company will co-deliver the Program with Evergy Missouri Metro and Evergy Missouri West so that eligible customers utilizing both services may receive energy savings and bill reductions from both energy sources.
+The Company will enter into a contract with Program Administrator to implement and maintain all services associated with the Program.
 This may include Contractor/Consultant recruiting, training and certification, management of the lead generation process, quality assurance, and other services contracted.
-KCP&L will also direct the necessary services to provide the installation of Program-specified measures noted and is responsible for oversight of the Contractor/Consultants and will also be responsible for resolving any reported customer complaints not including Option 3 rebate incentives.
+The Program Administrator will also direct the necessary services to provide the installation of Program-specified measures noted and is responsible for oversight of the Contractor/Consultants and will also be responsible for resolving any reported customer complaints excluding Option 3 rebate incentives.

-DATE OF ISSUE: March 20, 2018 DATE EFFECTIVE: April 19, 2018
+DATE OF ISSUE: February 5, 2020 DATE EFFECTIVE: March 6, 2020

-ISSUED BY: C. Eric Lobser, VP, Regulatory & Governmental Affairs
+ISSUED BY: Scott Weitzel, Managing Director, Regulatory & Legislative Affairs

 Spire Missouri Inc., St. Louis, MO.
 63101